 Our business – a quick overview

-- Manages seven major dams
+- seven major dams and eight diversion weirs

-Manager People and Culture
+General Manager People, Safety and Culture

 Jo joined Southern Rural Water in 2017 having held senior human resources positions in the community services and disability sectors.
-She brings a strong background in organisational development and employee relations.
-She holds a Bachelor of Business (Human Resources).
+She brings a strong background in

-General Manager Technical and Environmental Services
+General Manager Assets and Environment

 Nicole joined Southern Rural Water in May 2018 having spent five years at Gippsland Water as General Manager Assets and Commercial Business and before that General Manager Business Development.